 We may collect your preferences to send you marketing information directly from us by email / post / telephone / SMS, if you request a quote for one of our products or services on our websites (Leasys UK Ltd and our brands’ websites).

 10.5.
 Use of suppliers and agents to communicate with you for marketing purposes

-We have appointed many of our retailers, brokers and Fiat Chrysler Automobiles UK Ltd as our processors to carry out marketing activities on our behalf.
+We have appointed many of our retailers, brokers as our processors to carry out marketing activities on our behalf.
 These may include analysing marketing data on our behalf in order to determine the best offer to make to you.
 They may contact you on our behalf if we ask them to but only if you have not opted out of marketing communications.

 11. CHANGES TO THIS POLICY